https://github.com/ariguillegp/rivet

 ## Run agent tool in worktree (session caching)

-After selecting a project/worktree tuple, the program prewarms all supported tools in the background (creating tmux sessions if needed).
-Existing sessions are reused, and selecting `none` opens a shell immediately.
+After selecting a project/worktree tuple, the program prewarms one tmux session for that workspace (creating it if needed) and ensures a window exists for each supported tool.
+Existing workspace sessions are reused, and selecting `none` opens a shell window immediately.

 ## Create/Delete worktree

-Deleting a worktree also kills any session using it.
+Deleting a worktree also kills the workspace tmux session using it (including its tool windows).
 Only the project root and rivet-managed worktrees under `~/.rivet/worktrees` are listed, and the root worktree cannot be deleted from the UI.

 ## Create/Delete project

-Deleting a project also kills any sessions using it.
+Deleting a project also kills its workspace tmux sessions (including their tool windows).

 ## Help Menu